Freezing rain causes numerous Via Rail cancellations between Toronto and Montreal

 According to Via Rail's website, train 645 from Ottawa to Toronto was stopped near Lyn, Ont. for several hours.
 It departed Ottawa at 2:32 p.m. and was scheduled to arrive in Toronto at 7:03 p.m.; however, it was significantly delayed after hitting debris.

-Via Rai said the train stuck a piece of a tree that had fallen across the tracks, likely weighed down by ice during Wednesday's significant freezing rainstorm.
+Via Rail said the train stuck a piece of a tree that had fallen across the tracks, likely weighed down by ice during Wednesday's significant freezing rainstorm.

 The rail company said in a statement that all 176 passengers on board the train are safe.